mbrochh/installing-python/README.md

 # Installing Python

-This repo simply is a few notes on how to install Python on various operating systems.
-As I teach Python classes regularly, I tend to get to know early if something has changed over time, so hopefully I will be able to keep this guide up to date.
+This repo contains just a few notes on how to install Python on various operating systems.
+As I teach Python classes regularly, I tend to get to see all the quirks and pitfalls during Python installations, so hopefully I will be able to keep this guide up to date.

+To get your machine up and running, please follow the instructions for your operating system (either MacOS or Windows 10) AND the instructions for VSCode at the very bottom.

 ## MacOS